COLA508/LAFVIN_Smart-Home/docs/source/Floor2.rst

 Step 3: Installing the Solar Charging Panel
 ---------------------------
-Parts list: Basswood board with "R", solar charging panel, solar charging indicator light, glue.
+Parts list: Basswood board with "R"、 solar charging panel、 solar charging indicator light、 glue.

 The installation is shown in the following figure: